bdmqn8/FinalProject/README.md

 * The MIME Type for a JPEG/JPG image is: image/jpeg

 GIF
+* An animated GIF (Graphics Interchange Format) is essentially a digital flipbook of images cycling through a stack of images on a loop.

 * The source code to add a GIF image would look like this: